Owston Ferry: History

 Owston Ferry Castle, also known as Kinnard's Ferry Castle, was a motte-and-bailey fortification from the 12th century.
 It lay on the site of an earlier, Roman castrum.
 It was dismantled by order of Henry II of England in 1175–1176 following the Revolt of 1173–1174.

 Owston Ferry Grade I listed Anglican parish church is dedicated to St Martin.
 The church register dates from 1603.

 In 1885 Kelly's reported the existence of Wesleyan and Primitive Methodist chapels, a rope-walk, boatbuilding yard, several corn mills, and the manufacture of sacking and sail cloth.
 The parish was of 5350 acre.
 Wheat, barley, potatoes, beans and grass were grown.

 Governance

-As part of the provisions of the Local Government Act 1972, Owston Ferry formed part of the Boothferry district of the county of Humberside, having previously lain within the Parts of Lindsey from the historic county boundaries of Lincolnshire.
-Since 1996 however, Owston Ferry has formed part of the unitary authority area of North Lincolnshire.
+As part of the provisions of the Local Government Act 1972, Owston Ferry formed part of the Boothferry district of the county of Humberside, having previously been within the Parts of Lindsey from the historic county boundaries of Lincolnshire.
+Since 1996 however, Owston Ferry has formed part of the unitary authority area of North Lincolnshire and the county of Lincolnshire.